bio-tools/biotoolsDocs/IFB_tools.rst

 Download
 """"""""
-In the *Download* tab you specify Links to downloads for the software.
+In the *Download* tab you specify links to downloads for your software.

 .. csv-table::
    :header: "TYPE", "REQUIREMENT"